chentingdong/naozz-blog/README.md

 Naozz Blog is a platform that showcases various projects developed by Naozz, an AI-powered company focused on improving the quality of life through innovative solutions.

+## Development

+It is a no-database, mark down based blog system that utilizes Giscus to interact with GitHub discussions.
+To create/modify a company blog, add a mdx file under app/blog/\*\* and commit the codes.

+The project is currently deployed to production with Vercel.

 ## Projects Related

 ### Naozz